coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-1-deploy-rails-6-to-ec2.md

 https://groups.google.com/forum/#!msg/rubyonrails-talk/IsOAQIB5Dkw/8BnbFbKBCwAJ

-First you need to get rails 6
+## Why I wrote this blog post

+I've been building Rails apps for some time, now.
+On some projects, I've been fortunate enough to have a DevOps team to take care of production deploys to AWS.
+For smaller, personal projects, I've been mostly relying on Heroku to deploy.

+I love Heroku, they make an excellent product and it's great for quick prototypes and small hobby servers.
+But for some more involved projects, the cost and lack of control don't work for me.
+I figured it was time to start managing my own infrastructure.

+I decided to learn how to deploy to EC2, and wrote this blog along the way.

+Additionally, the Ruby on Rails 6 beta just came out, and I wanted to spin up a demo project and check it out.

+## Who should read this blog post

+This blog posts assumes some prior knowledge of Ruby on Rails.
+I learned what I know from:

+- The Michael Hartl Tutorial
+- Those hour long build videos

+It also assumes knowledge of command line interfaces, SSH, and git.
+Here are some good places to start for that:

+- CLI tutorial
+- SSH tutorial
+- Git Tutorial

+## How this blog post works

-I'm going to use my actual commands and project names, so you may have to do some swapping based on your platform and use cases.
+I'm going to use my actual commands and project names.
+I'm developing using zsh, Visual Studio Code, and a MacBook Pro, so you may have to do some swapping based on your platform and use cases.

+## Get Rails 6

 Get the latest rails gem(s).